SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 * Count the number of sequences in the fasta file just created `grep -c ">" `
 * Count the sequence number of each library in this file

-* In the VCF file `OgOb-all-MSU7-CHR6.GATKSELECTVARIANTS.vcf` we would like to replace the genotypes by allelic dose.
-This means that we should replace the whole field by `0` when the genotype is `0/0`, by `1` when the genotype is `0/1` and `2` when the genotype is `1/1`
+* In the directory `Data/fastq/pairedTwoIndividusIrigin` transform a fastq file in fasta
+* In one command line transform all fastq files of the directory in fasta (save the files before)

 -----------------------